speedcom/speedcom.github.io/_posts/2017-07-04-justindb-multi-datacenter-replication.markdown

 [![JustinDB - Multi-Datacenter Replication](http://imgur.com/6Vlf0na.png)](https://youtu.be/GjH2kv0mDkA "JustinDB - Multi-Datacenter Replication")

-*Clink on the video (hosted on youtube)*
+*Click on the video (hosted on youtube)*

 #### Scenario steps description:
 1. We are making a negotation process between two clusters by sending one of the Scaleway JustinDB actor address to e24cloud JustinDB.
 2. After the successful negotation process we push simple value to e24cloud.
 We expect that saving all 3 replicas will succeed (W=3).
-During saving replicas e24cloud JustinDB sends this value also to Scaleway cluster in the background.
+During saving replicas e24cloud JustinDB replicates data to Scaleway cluster in the background.
-3. After a short time we are able to read data from Scaleway cluster (also from every node because of enabled replication per cluster).
-We expect that all replicas are saved per cluster (we expect strong data consistency; this is called tunable consistency).
+3. After a short time we are able to read data from Scaleway cluster (from every node because of enabled replication per cluster).
+We expect that all replicas are saved per cluster (we achieve strong data consistency that way; this is called tunable consistency).

-In this quick summary video I've showed that replication between two different JustinDB clusters in two different geo-regions/datacenters is duable in real-time manner.
+In this quick summary video I've showed that replication between two different JustinDB clusters deployed to two different geo-regions/datacenters is duable and works in real-time manner.

 ## Important repositories to follow:
 * [JustinDB][justindb] - highly available key-value distributed data store